 For many years, ME equipment has been subject to extensive approval processes from clinical trials, to type testing all the way through to end of production line testing, to ensure it operates properly before leaving the factory.
-In addition, manufacturers recommend that regular electrical safety and essential performance checks are carried out to ensure there's no risk of harmii to the patient and operator once the device goes into service.
+In addition, manufacturers recommend that regular electrical safety and essential performance checks are carried out to ensure there's no risk of harm to the patient and operator once the device goes into service.

-Figure 5 - Safety stages through a product lifecycle
+Figure 5 - Safety stages through product lifecycle

+Design

-R&D During this stage a concept is subject to initial & clinical trials.
+During this stage a concept is subject to initial and clinical trials.
 Electronic and mechanical design of the product (where applicable) must be in line with the IEC 60601 standard.

+Type test

-Type Testing During this stage the product is expected to have completed the clinical trials and subject to type testing is ready for marketing.
+During this stage the product is expected to have completed the clinical trials and, subject to type testing, is ready for marketing.
 The hardware and software of the product is verified against the design standards.
+When CE marking is obtained, the medical product can be marketed in the European Economic Area.

+End of line test

-When CE marking is obtained, the medical product can be marketed.
-Production During this stage the products are being assembled, tested and inspected for release into the market place.
-Acceptance Once a medical device reaches the client, an acceptance test is performed.
+During this stage the products are being assembled, tested and inspected for release into the market place.

+Acceptance

+Once a medical device reaches the client, an acceptance test is performed.
 This test is to verify that the device is delivered in an acceptable condition, complete without any defaults and available with all specified accessories.
 A performance and electrical safety test are often completed as part of a reference for future maintenance.

+Operator training

+Maintenance

-Preventative Maintenance (Planned) Preventative Maintenance or PPM is a process whereby the device is subject to scheduled inspections and tests, in order to verify that the safety and operation are within acceptable levels and criteria.
-This is referred to as pro-active maintenance.
-Repair Maintenance Should a device create a fault or require an upgrade, the device will be susceptible to further inspections and testing.
-This is referred to as re-active maintenance.
-Decommissioning At the end of a product lifecycle, is the decommissioning stage.
+Planned Preventative Maintenance (PPM) is a process whereby the device is subject to scheduled inspections and tests in order to verify that the safety and operation are within acceptable levels and criteria.
+This is referred to as proactive maintenance.

+Repair

+Should a device create a fault or require an upgrade, the device will be susceptible to further inspections and testing.
+This is referred to as reactive maintenance.

+Decommissioning

+At the end of a product lifecycle, is the decommissioning stage.
 The device, depending on its function and material content may be required to follow a set process (i.e. An environmentally hazardous product will need to follow a recycling process.
 Under certain conditions, the device can be made available to other organisations in which a second lifecycle can start at the acceptance stage.

-3 IEC 60601
+IEC 60601

 ME equipment must meet the design requirements as set out by the IEC 60601 (a harmonised standard), which has been adopted by all IEC member states.
-This sets out all the design criteria for producing equipment that is electrically and mechanically safe, as well as placing the onus on the manufacturer to understand how to reduce the risk of harm when patients and operators are exposed to their medical devices.
+This sets out all the design criteria for producing equipment that is electrically and mechanically safe, as well as placing the onus on the manufacturer to understand how to reduce the risk of harm when patient and operators are exposed to their medical devices.
 All tests relating to the electrical safety of ME equipment and devices can be categorised into two categories:

-MEANS OF OPERATOR PROTECTION (MOOP) - Means of protection for reducing the risk of electric shock to persons other than the patient.
+- Means of operator protection (MOOP) -Means of protection for reducing the risk of electric shock to persons other than the patient - Means of patient protection (MOPP) -Means of protection for reducing the risk of electric shock to the patient

-■ MEANS OF PATIENT PROTECTION (MOPP)

-- Means of protection for reducing the risk of electric shock to the patient.